We-Amp/ats_pagespeed/README.md

 http://www.atsspeed.com/

 To build, a simple 'make' should work.
-Use 'make install' to install.
+Use 'sudo make install' to install.

 After that, update ATS's plugin.config with:
 ```
 ats_speed.so